-Use our top home insurance money-saving tips to find the right policy at the right price and cut the cost of your premium.
+Use our money-saving tips to find the right policy and cut the cost of your premiums.

-Paying monthly can be convenient, but in the long term, it's almost always more expensive than paying for your insurance up front with one lump sum.
+Paying monthly is almost always more expensive than paying for your home insurance up front with one lump sum.

 Voluntary excess is the amount you agree to pay towards a claim in addition to the compulsory excess set by your insurer.

 If you choose to pay a higher amount of voluntary excess when you take out home insurance, you might get a cheaper premium.